ehmatthes/django-simple-deploy/docs/maintaining/updating_docs.md

 Documentation for **developers** should focus on design principles and project internals.

 - These people need to understand some of the internals of `simple_deploy`.
-- The Contributing, Design Documentation, and Unit Tests sections are relevant to this group.
+- The Contributing, Design Documentation, and Testing sections are relevant to this group.

 Documentation for **maintainers** should focus on project architecture,  and maintenance tasks.